mmontone/acme/README.md

 #Configurator#

+**Configurator** is a configuration management utility.
+It is written in Python and provides a Tk GUI for configurations manipulation.

 ##Overview##

-**Configurator** is a configuration management utility.
-It is written in Python and provides a Tk GUI at the moment.

 The idea is to define configuration schemas and get a proper way of:

 - Sharing and versioning your project’s configuration schemas, but not your configurations.
 That way, you avoid overwriting configurations from different developers.
 Each developer has his own configurations that need to match the configuration schemas in the project.
-Whenever a project’s configuration schema changes, each developer is reponsible of updating his configurations to match the new schemas.
+Whenever a project’s configuration schema changes, each developer is reponsible for updating his configurations to match the new schemas.
-- Being able to define configuration schemas from the GUI, with no need for programming for most cases.
+- Being able to define configuration schemas from the GUI, with no need for programming in most cases.
 - Provide configurations documentation and validation.
 - Edit configurations from a GUI.
 - Define your own option configurations types and provide validation for them.